-Not a clear and precise term Example of a clear and precise term Agricultural machines (Class 7) Machines (Class 7) Machines for processing plastics (Class 7) Milking machines (Class 7) Goods in precious metals or coated therewith (Class 14) Works of art of precious metal (Class 14) Goods made from paper and cardboard (Class 16) Filtering materials of paper (Class 16) Goods made from rubber, gutta-percha, gum, asbestos and mica (Class 17) Rings of rubber (Class 17) Goods made of these materials [leather and imitations of leather] (Class 18) Leather straps (Class 18) Goods (not included in other classes) of wood, cork, reed, cane, wicker, horn, bone, ivory, whalebone, shell, amber, mother-of-pearl, meerschaum and substitutes for all these materials, or of plastics (Class 20) Door fittings, made of plastics (Class 20) Figurines of wood (Class 20) Repair (Class 37) Shoe repair (Class 37) Repair of computer hardware (Class 37) Installation services (Class 37) Installation of doors and windows (Class 37) Installation of burglar alarms (Class 37) Treatment of materials (Class 40) Treatment of toxic waste (Class 40) Air purification (Class 40) Personal and social services rendered by others to meet the needs of individuals (Class 45) Personal background investigations(Class 45) Personal shopping for others (Class 45) Adoption agency services (Class 45) , 5 , (,
+Not a clear and precise term Example of a clear and precise term Machines (Class 7) Agricultural machines (Class 7) Machines for processing plastics (Class 7) Milking machines (Class 7) Goods in precious metals or coated therewith (Class 14) Works of art of precious metal (Class 14) Goods made from paper and cardboard (Class 16) Filtering materials of paper (Class 16) Goods made from rubber, gutta-percha, gum, asbestos and mica (Class 17) Rings of rubber (Class 17) Goods made of these materials [leather and imitations of leather] (Class 18) Leather straps (Class 18) Goods (not included in other classes) of wood, cork, reed, cane, wicker, horn, bone, ivory, whalebone, shell, amber, mother-of-pearl, meerschaum and substitutes for all these materials, or of plastics (Class 20) Door fittings, made of plastics (Class 20) Figurines of wood (Class 20) Repair services(Class 37) Shoe repair (Class 37) Repair of computer hardware (Class 37) Installation services (Class 37) Installation of doors and windows (Class 37) Installation of burglar alarms (Class 37) Treatment of materials (Class 40) Treatment of toxic waste (Class 40) Air purification (Class 40) Personal and social services rendered by others to meet the needs of individuals (Class 45) Personal background investigations (Class 45) Personal shopping for others (Class 45) Adoption agency services (Class 45)

-Unclear or general indications of services used in combination with unclear and general indications of goods may be acceptable if a market sector or a specific skill needed to provide such services is clearly distinguished.
+Unclear or imprecise general indications of services used in combination with unclear or imprecise general indications of goods may be acceptable if a market sector or a specific skill needed to provide such services is clearly distinguished.
+Unclear or imprecise general indications of goods might be acceptable when applied for together with repair services, but not when applied for together with retail services if a specific market sector or specific skill needed to provide such services cannot be clearly distinguished.
 For example, the repair of leather goods would be considered sufficiently clear and precise, as the professionals carrying out those repairs would mostly be cobblers, regardless of further characteristics of the goods.
-The practice regarding retail services in connection with goods that are considered unclear and imprecise is explained further in the Annex, in 6.57 Retail and wholesale services.
+However, the retail of leather goods would be considered unclear and imprecise since the market sector for the retail of leather goods cannot be identified, and will depend on the specific leather articles or types of leather goods concerned.
+The practice regarding retail services in connection with goods that are considered unclear and imprecise is explained further in the Annex, in 6.59 Retail and wholesale services.

-Note that terms lacking clarity and precision cannot be made specific, or acceptable, by the addition of such terms as 'including', 'in particular', 'for example', 'featuring' or 'such as', as well as 'included in this class' or 'not included in other classes'.
+Note that terms lacking clarity and precision cannot be made specific, or acceptable, by the addition of such terms as 'including', 'in particular', 'for example' or 'such as', as well as 'included in this class' or 'not included in other classes'.
 The example machines, including milking machines would not be acceptable as it remains unclear and imprecise (see paragraph 4.2.3).